Ebbsonline/Ebbsonline/README.md

-- 👋 Hi, I’m @Ebbsonline
+- 👋 Hi, I’m @Ebenezer
-- 👀 I’m interested in web development and problem solving
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python programming.
-- 💞️ I’m looking to collaborate on a project
+- 💞️ I’m looking to collaborate on a software development project in the future.
-- 📫 How to reach me on Gmail joelittle362@gmail.com
+- 📫 How to reach me on Gmail joelittle362@gmail.com or +233547511588.

 <!---
 Ebbsonline/Ebbsonline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.